Accessing Linux Systems using SSH

 and login directly to foo.
 This will allow you to ssh directly to foo without using a VPN.

-On more recent versions of openssh, you can -J in place of the ProxyCommand:
+On more recent versions of openssh, you can use -J on the command line in place of using a ProxyCommand in your .ssh/config file:

 ssh -J user@jump.host user@destination.host